Installing MVS 3.8

 In a Command Prompt window for your host operating system, type the command submit jcl\mvs01.jcl (from the mvs directory) and press Enter.

-MVS01 executes for less than a minute and the expected return code is:
+MVS01 executes for 0.01 minute and the expected return code is:

 You will probably want to set up additional DASD volumes and User Catalogs.
 You may use the scripts and batch jobs we have used to create new volumes and User Catalogs here as examples to create as many volumes as you require.